ubuntupunk/qubes-prompt/README.md

 ## Features

 * Search for QUBES Commands either by their description or their Hotkey.
-* Hitting enter on a command will redirect to [Qubes Manual](qubes.md) on the same command.
+* Hitting enter on a command will redirect to [Qubes Manual](https://github.com/ubuntupunk/qubes-prompt/blob/main/src/qubes_prompt/db/commands.json) on the same command.

 ## Disclaimer
-* This project is not related to the GnuPG Project and does not make any claims about the Qubes software.
+* This project is not related to the Qubes Project and does not make any claims about the Qubes software.
-* Since the Commands Database and its description fragments have not been fully tested and validated, they may not be functional, please report any issue here if any don't map the GnuPGP official manual.
+* Since the Commands Database and its description fragments have not been fully tested and validated, they may not be functional, please report any issue here if any don't map the Qubes official manual.
-* If you have issues with GnuPG (QUBES) please report that via the official QUBES channels.
+* If you have issues with Qubes please report that via the official Qubes channels.

 ## Installation